-If you want to seize opportunities like the wealthy, you will need to save like the wealthy.
+If you want to seize opportunities like the wealthy, you will need to learn how to save money like the wealthy.

 Building a financial system is a lot like barrel racing.